surfaceUsed/http-file-server/Documents/Project-structure.md

 - These classes ensure that the server can be configured properly through external properties and settings files.

 **`core/`**
-- This package holds the core server functionality, including classes that contol the server operations, manage server sessions, and perform administartive tasks (the controller).
+- This package holds the core server functionality, including classes that control the server operations, manage server sessions, and perform administrative tasks (the controller).
 - It's the backbone of the server application, and oversees how it starts, runs and manages user sessions.

 **`enums/`**